ababaian/serratus/CONTRIBUTING.md

 < Outline any additional information you require to do this task or resources you'll need access to >

 ```

+## Authorship guidelines

+There is no formal structure to the Serratus team, everyone is encouraged to take full ownership of the components they develop.
+For publications authorship is determined by the [ICMJE Guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
+Specific emphasis is placed on that authors must be directly involved in the collaboration.

 ## Data Release Policy